sei-curiosity/hw-week08day02-03-lifecycle-events-axios/README.md

 - Send a pull request using "Solution for Week08Day03"

-# Total time for both Labs: 2 Days
+# Total time for both HWs: 2 Days